 Here at SED Developments we make cookie cutters with multiple personalities.
 There!
 It’s in the open and we’re feeling much better already.
 A revelation.
 True it’s not up there with who killed JR or the plot twists of Succession, but there you go.
 At SED we live in a world of gingerbread and cookie dough – some of which I’m sure, has gone to my brain!

 We’ve discovered, through designing and making cookie cutters, that half of the time they aren’t used in baking at all.
 Here are some of the alternative uses to which you can put an SED Developments cookie cutter:

-8 Creative Uses for the humble Cookie Cutter
+8 creative uses for the humble Cookie Cutter

-- Stencilling – Ah!
+Ah!
 The world of stencils!
 The individual shapes have been born again as Christmas, Halloween, and Easter bunting.
 Used by pre-schools as Play Doh cutters and stencils, they’re robust enough not to squash in small hands.

 Take a bird seed recipe (we got ours from RSPB), some children, some funky cookie cutters et voila!
 Your garden looks far more stylish with original bird feeders than the classic ‘yoghurt pot’ look.
 Step up your garden game!

-- Food – well they are cookie cutters!
-Our DD is a reluctant fruit eater – we expect, you’ve got one of those in your home too?
+Our DD (darling daughter) is a reluctant fruit eater – we expect, you’ve got one of those in your home too?
 So we take melon and cut it into crazy shapes with the cookie cutter.
 It’s not unknown for me to cut her sandwiches into funky shapes for her lunch box.
 Nothing says be my friend like a Batman shaped sandwich.
 No, really, nothing says it!

 There we go, some great ideas to utilise your cookie cutters.
-Not a one-time use at all, but a multi-tasking tool master, extraordinaire
+Not a one-time use at all, but a multi-tasking tool master, extraordinaire!